Prathu6/Robotic-arm-with-the-haptic-feedback/README.md

 ## Project Overview

 This project enables intuitive real-time control of a 5-DOF robotic arm using a wearable haptic glove.
-Hand and wrist movements are captured using IMU and flex sensors, processed by an ESP32, and transmitted to the robotic arm.
+Hand and wrist movements are captured using IMU and flex sensors/potentiometer, processed by an ESP32, and transmitted to the robotic arm.
 The system also provides haptic feedback to improve operator interaction.

 The project demonstrates embedded firmware development, custom PCB design, sensor interfacing, motor control, and hardware-software integration.